Colocao

-"Colocao" is a song by Argentine rapper and singer Nicki Nicole.
+"Colocao" is a song by Argentine rapper Nicki Nicole.
 It was released on May 13, 2020 through Dale Play Records and Sony Music Latin.
-The song was produced by Argentine producers Bizarrap and Evlay.
+The song was produced by Argentine record producers Bizarrap and Evlay.
 The music video for the song was recorded at Nicki Nicole's house due to the COVID-19 pandemic, it was directed by Jess "La Pola" Praznik.
 The music video for the song has more than 100 million views on YouTube.
 The song reached number 6 on the Billboard Argentina Hot 100 chart and went gold in Argentina.